Notice of Pre-AIA or AIA Status

 Step 2B: The claim does not include additional elements that are sufficient to amount to significantly more than the judicial exception.

-transmitting the one or more predictions to an external device, wherein receiving the one or more predictions by the external device causes the external device to transmit, to a user device, a message corresponding to at least one of the one or more predictions, (receiving or transmitting data, using components and functions claimed at a high level of generality have been determined by the courts as being well-understood, routine, and conventional activities in the field of computer functions (See MPEP § 2106.05(d)(II)(i))
+transmitting, by the record topic prediction system, the one or more predictions to an external device over a communication network, (receiving or transmitting data, using components and functions claimed at a high level of generality have been determined by the courts as being well-understood, routine, and conventional activities in the field of computer functions (See MPEP § 2106.05(d)(II)(i))

 wherein the antecedent topic and the consequent topic are included in the plurality of topics.
 (Field of use and technological environment, it does no more than generally link a judicial exception to a particular technological environment.
 MPEP § 2106.05(h))